cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/6-gas-meter.md

 1. Creating a game imposes a large cost because it creates a brand new entry in storage, which contains many fields.
 This new storage entry is stored on all nodes.
 2. Playing a game imposes a smaller cost because it makes changes to an existing storage entry, which was already paid for.
 On the other hand it costs some computation and pushes back the time by when the game expires.

-When looking at all the actions a user can take, you can also consider a gas refund.
-In particular if the action is beneficial to the network.
-For instance removing an item from storage entirely can be considered beneficial.
-In a situation like this, you can consider a gas refund, i.e. a negative gas cost.
+When looking at all the actions a user can take, you can also consider a gas refund – in particular if the action is beneficial to the network.
+For instance, removing an item from storage entirely can be considered beneficial.
+In a situation like this, you can consider a gas refund (i.e. a negative gas cost).
 This gas refund will offset part or all of the gas cost already expended as part of the message.

 As the checkers blockchain creator, your goal may be to have as many on-going games as possible.
 Adding costs sounds counter to this goal.
 However, here the goal is to optimize potential congestion at the margin.
-If there is little network activity, then the gas price will go down, and these additional costs will be trivial for players anyway.
-Conversely, if there is a lot of network activity, the gas price will go up, and whether you have put additional costs or not players will still be less likely to participate.
+If there is little network activity then the gas price will go down, and these additional costs will be trivial for players anyway.
+Conversely, if there is a lot of network activity the gas price will go up, and whether you have put additional costs or not players will still be less likely to participate.

 ## Add handling